-Dr. Ariel A. Williamson joined the Ballmer Institute as an assistant professor in September 2023.
-Dr. Williamson is a clinical psychologist and Diplomat in Behavioral Sleep Medicine (DBSM) with expertise in pediatric sleep health inequities and behavioral interventions.
+Dr. Ariel A Williamson is an Assistant Professor at the Ballmer Institute for Children's Behavioral Health and in the Department of Psychology (clinical area) at the University of Oregon.
+Dr. Williamson is a clinical psychologist and Diplomate in Behavioral Sleep Medicine (DBSM) with expertise in pediatric sleep health inequities and behavioral interventions.
 Her research uses a socio-ecological approach to understand how multiple factors (child; family; school; healthcare system; neighborhood and socio-cultural context) contribute to child sleep problems, inequities, and developmental outcomes.
 Dr. Williamson’s intervention research applies implementation science principles and community-engaged methods to promote pediatric sleep health and treat sleep problems in primary care and in partnership with community organizations.